strawberry-graphql/strawberry/docs/integrations/channels.md

 ## Testing

-We provide a minimal application communicator (`GqlWsCommunicator`) for subscribing.
+We provide a minimal application communicator (`GraphQLWebsocketCommunicator`) for subscribing.
 Here is an example based on the tutorial above: _Make sure you have pytest-async installed_